bparanj/Essential-TDD/en/19-first-test/19-first-test.markdown

 end
 ```

+Here we are describing the Calculator class.
+We are expressing the requirement in the method 'it' that takes a string as its argument.

-We first create an instance of Calculator class.
+In the block of the 'it' method, we first create an instance of Calculator class.
 The second step is invoking the method add() to calculate sum of two numbers.
 The third step is checking if the result is the same as we expect.
 In this step, we have converted the statement that is true to an assertion.

 According to the dictionary assertion is a confident and forceful statement of fact or belief.
 If we did not write any test then we would manually check the result for correctness.
 We automate this manual check by using an assertion.

 Go to the directory where the spec file resides and run the test like this:

 ```ruby
 $ rspec calculator_spec.rb --color --format documentation